A place designed for people, surrounded by spaces that capture the essence of Frome’s character.

 element to the street.

 The Mayday plan works to the following principles

 - Human scale.
-Walkability: Pedestrian friendly streets, limited use of cars except access.
+Walkability: Pedestrian-friendly streets, limited use of cars except for access.
 Unified surfaces – slow traffic.

-- Connectivity: interconnected streets, hierarchy of narrow streets, boulevards and alleys.
+- Connectivity: interconnected streets, the hierarchy of narrow streets, boulevards, and alleys.

 - Quality of architecture & pattern of place.